Clone the repo

 Prints the given value to stdout.

 Prompts the user for text input, and pauses the program's execution until it's received.
+Returns the text inputted by the user.

 Returns a random num between min and max (inclusive).
 The returned number may always generate with decimals, even if both min and max are integers.